AndroidDeveloperLB/AndroidJniBitmapOperations/README.md

  >  	  <nature>org.eclipse.cdt.core.cnature</nature>
  >  	  <nature>org.eclipse.cdt.core.ccnature</nature>

  4. right click the library, choose "add native support..." via the "android tools" context menu. make sure the name of the suggested file is the same as your C/C++ file.
+Make sure that it's being built using the [**NDK**][2] , or you won't be able to do it correctly.
  5. build&compile the library.
-Make sure that it's being built using the [**NDK**][2] too.
  6. you are ready to go.